-- (1) Coast Guard, including lifesaving serv-§739.
-Transportation and Infrastructure. ice, lighthouses, lightships, ocean derelicts, and the Coast Guard Academy. - (2) Federal management of emergencies and natural disasters. - (3) Flood control and improvement of rivers and harbors. - (4) Inland waterways. - (5) Inspection of merchant marine vessels, lights and signals, lifesaving equipment, and fire protection on such vessels. - (6) Navigation and laws relating thereto, including pilotage. - (7) Registering and licensing of vessels and small boats. - (8) Rules and international arrangements to prevent collisions at sea.
+- (1) Coast Guard, including lifesaving service, lighthouses, lightships, ocean derelicts, and the Coast Guard Academy. - (2) Federal management of emergencies and natural disasters. - (3) Flood control and improvement of rivers and harbors. - (4) Inland waterways. - (5) Inspection of merchant marine vessels, lights and signals, lifesaving equipment, and fire protection on such vessels. - (6) Navigation and laws relating thereto, including pilotage. - (7) Registering and licensing of vessels and small boats. - (8) Rules and international arrangements to prevent collisions at sea.